danz50of/DZCommandLibrary/WindowsFiles/ReadMe.txt

 Added MTDOrdersIn to GIT for version tracking.
 The main file will be saved on the peerless network, but versions should be maintained to track changes in the dashboard for sales.

+--converted to storing in a .zip file with a password for security reasons.
+DZ has pwd documentation.